awsdocs/amazon-fsx-windows-user-guide/doc_source/multi-az-deployments.md

    New-DfsReplicatedFolder –GroupName $Group –FolderName $Folder
    ```

-1. Determine the Active Directory computer name associated with each file system with the following commands:
+1. Determine the Active Directory computer name associated with each file system with the following commands\.

    ```
    $FileSystemId1 = File system ID of the primary FSx file system